 This could involve the development of new products, services or even internal processes that can improve environmental and financial efficiencies; or tweaking existing products or services to make them safer, greener, or more efficient for customers.

 Better still, your R&D projects don’t even need to be profitable or successful to qualify for tax relief.
-Even loss-making companies can make a claim for R&D Tax Credits, receiving a lump sum cash reimbursement from HMRC in this instance.
+Even loss-making companies can make a claim for R&D tax credits, receiving a lump sum cash reimbursement from HMRC in this instance.

-Discovered that your business undertook qualifying R&D projects 18 months ago and afraid you’ve missed the boat?
+Discovered that your business undertook qualifying R&D projects 18 months ago and are afraid you’ve missed the boat?
 Don’t panic.
-You can claim for R&D tax credits within two years from the end of the tax year in which the projects take place.
+You can claim R&D tax credits within two years from the end of the tax year in which the projects take place.
 If reading this article is your company’s ‘lightbulb moment’, there’s still time to maximise your tax relief from recent innovations.

 HMRC’s data on the businesses that claim for R&D tax credits each year show a growing number of industries are jumping on the bandwagon.
 Whether it’s transport and logistics, arts and entertainment or even administrative support, businesses like yours are getting financially rewarded for their forward-thinking approach.
 It’s time to follow suit.